-Your cat has an intestinal parasites!
+Your cat has an intestinal parasite!
 Now what?

 This pet information prescription will help you know what to do, how to make your cat more comfortable, and how to prevent this from happening in the future.